JeremiahChurch/mcp-wrangler-unraid/README.md

 5. Go back to **Add Container** and select **arc-relay** from the template dropdown
 6. Fill in the required fields (encryption key, admin password)
 7. Click **Apply**

-## Upgrading from MCP Wrangler

-If you have an existing MCP Wrangler installation:

-1. Note your current encryption key (from the container env vars)
-2. Remove the old `mcp-wrangler` container
-3. Install `arc-relay` from the template
-4. Set the **Data Directory** to your existing path (`/mnt/user/appdata/mcp-wrangler`)
-5. Use the **same encryption key** - without it, your encrypted configs are unreadable
-6. Either rename your DB file from `mcp-wrangler.db` to `arc-relay.db`, or set **Database Path** to `/data/mcp-wrangler.db`

 ## Configuration